carlosparreno/cpportfolio/src/content/en/about.md

 \n\nI’m a Software Engineer 👨🏻‍💻 with a Bachelor and Master Degree in Computer Science that I acquired in the University of Huelva (Spain) and the University of Stavanger (Norway).

 \n\nMy professional career started in IBM Belgium, where I had a year internship.
-Things went well 🎉and I moved to IBM Ireland in Dublin, where the European Technology Campus is located 🏰.
+Things went well 🎉 and I moved to IBM Ireland in Dublin, where the European Technology Campus is located 🏰.
+I worked there until 2022 when my former team IBM Watson Health became an independent company called Merative, where I'm currently working.

 \n\nI’m a passionate Front-Ender 🤟 who loves building modern and fast web applications, I am an ambitious learner always keen to keep up with the latest advancements.
 I enjoy working with tech-lovers whom I learn tones from and share my expertise with.